tranarchy/gentoo-apple-silicon/README.md

 > [!WARNING]
 > `make rustavailable` enables rust specific kernel options
 >
-> This is crucial on Apple Sillicon since multiple drivers for it are written in rust
+> This is crucial on Apple Silicon since multiple drivers for it are written in rust
 >
 > You _can_ boot without rust enabled but you won't get GPU acceleration or audio for an example